Introduction to the Pattern Language

 - Calculated Dependencies (Pattern 7) relies on Cross-Field Validation (Pattern 14)

-- Intelligent Defaults (Pattern 8) uses Intelligent Pre-Population (Pattern 23)
+- Intelligent Defaults (Pattern 8) uses External Data Integration (Pattern 21)

 - Semantic Suggestions (Pattern 10) enhances Domain-Aware Validation (Pattern 6)